google/agi/index.md

     </a>
     <p class="larger">
       <b>Dive deep into a single frame</b><br/>
-      Coming soon: Take a capture of a single frame to step through and profile each individual draw call.
+      Take a capture of a single frame to step through and profile each individual draw call.
     </p>
   </div>
 </div>